-The sensor is usually the most expensive component in a camera, so naturally, full-frame cameras are more expensive than their APS-C and Four Thirds format counterparts.
+The sensor is usually the most expensive component in a camera, so naturally, full-frame cameras are more expensive than their APS-C and Micro Four Thirds format counterparts.
 However, that doesn’t mean that there aren’t some good bargains available for new full-frame cameras.
-Here’s our pick of the best-value full-frame DSLRs and mirrorless cameras, just in time for your last minute shopping.
+Here’s our pick of the best cheap full-frame cameras, both DSLRs and mirrorless cameras, just in time for your last minute shopping.
 You’ll find some of our recommendations aren’t the latest model, and there’s a simple reason for that: you can save a LOT of money by going for a previous model.

 There are 51 user-selectable AF points and the D750 gets subjects sharp very quickly, even in very gloomy conditions when you’re composing in the viewfinder.
 As you’d expect, the image quality from the Nikon D750 is excellent up to around ISO 1600 and there’s good dynamic range, but the Highlight Metering Mode is especially useful when it’s essential to avoid blown-out highlights.

 Using the Nikon F-mount, there are a wide range of lenses available, starting with affordable 50mm lenses, like the “nifty fifty” Nikon 50mm f/1.8G lens, going all the way up to 800mm telephoto lenses.

 With 42.4million effective pixels on its backside-illuminated sensor, the mirrorless A7R II is the highest-resolution camera in our line-up here.
 Despite that high pixel count, the A7R II’s Bionz X processing engine still enables full-resolution shooting at up to 5fps.

 There’s also a hybrid autofocus system with 399 user-selectable AF points that cover 45% of the imaging area, which means that you can target the subject precisely.
 It’s also pretty fast, but the A7R II is more likely to appeal to landscape photographers than avid sport-shooters.